Wyndham Lewis: Legacy

-In recent years, there has been renewed critical and biographical interest in Lewis and his work, and he is now regarded as a major British artist and writer of the twentieth century.
-Rugby School hosted an exhibition of his works in November 2007 to commemorate the 50th anniversary of his death.
+In recent years there has been renewed critical and biographical interest in Lewis and his work, and he is now regarded as a major British artist and writer of the twentieth century.
+Rugby School hosted an exhibition of his works in November 2007 to commemorate the 50-year anniversary of his death.
 The National Portrait Gallery in London held a major retrospective of his portraits in 2008.
 Two years later, held at the Fundación Juan March (Madrid, Spain), a large exhibition (Wyndham Lewis 1882–1957) featured a comprehensive collection of Lewis's paintings and drawings.
-As Tom Lubbock pointed out, it was "the retrospective that Britain has never managed to get together.".
+As Tom Lubbock pointed out, it was "the retrospective that Britain has never managed to get together."

-In 2010, Oxford World Classics published a critical edition of the 1928 text of Tarr, edited by Scott W. Klein of Wake Forest University.
+In 2010 Oxford World's Classics published a critical edition of the 1928 text of Tarr, edited by Scott W. Klein of Wake Forest University.
 The Nasher Museum of Art at Duke University held an exhibition entitled "The Vorticists: Rebel Artists in London and New York, 1914–18" from 30 September 2010 through 2 January 2011.
 The exhibition then travelled to the Peggy Guggenheim Collection, Venice (29 January – 15 May 2011: "I Vorticisti: Artisti ribellia a Londra e New York, 1914–1918") and then to Tate Britain under the title "The Vorticists: Manifesto for a Modern World" between 14 June and 4 September 2011.

-Several readings by Lewis are collected on The Enemy Speaks, an audiobook CD published in 2007 and featuring extracts from "One Way Song" and The Apes of God, as well as radio talks titled "When John Bull Laughs" (1938), "A Crisis of Thought" (1947) and "The Essential Purposes of Art" (1951).
+Several readings by Lewis are collected on The Enemy Speaks, an audiobook published in compact disc form in 2007 and featuring extracts from "One Way Song" and The Apes of God, as well as radio talks titled "When John Bull Laughs" (1938), "A Crisis of Thought" (1947) and "The Essential Purposes of Art" (1951).

 A blue plaque now stands on the house in Kensington, London, where Lewis lived, No. 61 Palace Gardens Terrace.

 Critical reception

-In his essay "Good Bad Books", George Orwell presents Lewis as the exemplary writer who is cerebral without being artistic.
+In his essay "Good Bad Books" George Orwell presents Lewis as the exemplary writer who is cerebral without being artistic.
 Orwell wrote, "Enough talent to set up dozens of ordinary writers has been poured into Wyndham Lewis's so-called novels… Yet it would be a very heavy labour to read one of these books right through.
 Some indefinable quality, a sort of literary vitamin, which exists even in a book like [1921 melodrama] If Winter Comes, is absent from them."

-In 1932, Walter Sickert sent Lewis a telegram in which he said that Lewis's pencil portrait of Rebecca West proved him to be "the greatest portraitist of this or any other time."
+In 1932 Walter Sickert sent Lewis a telegram in which he said that Lewis's pencil portrait of Rebecca West proved him to be "the greatest portraitist of this or any other time."